shinfonet/aicamp/index.md

 # Welcome to AI Summer Camp for Teens

 Our camp is dedicated to educating middle and high school students about AI.
-Join us this summer to learn about AI, develop applications, and understand the social impact of AI.
+Join us this summer to learn about AI, build some cool AI applications, and understand the social impact of AI.